Planning: Setting a course of action to achieve a desired Goal. Your 'Plan' is that course of action

 Eighth, communicate the plan, and assumptions.
 In the future, the assumptions will be important to remind everyone of what was not yet known.

-Finally, you will want to identify things that can go wrong with your project, and make plans appropriately.
+FINALLY, you will want to identify things that can go wrong with your project, and make plans appropriately.
 These things that can go wrong are called Project Risks.
 Prioritize your planning efforts around risks that have a higher probability of happening.
 Coupled with probability of a risk is the unfortunate outcome that might occur, should this risk happen.
 We would say this is the potential impact of the risk.
 Your highest priority risks are those with highest probability of happening and the greatest impact.
 You will want to put a good deal of your planning effort toward high priority risks.
 Hopefully you can prevent the risk, reduce the probability and/or mitigate the impact, or transfer the risk to another party (such as buying insurance).
+A full discussion on RISK is found in the RISK Project Step, accessible from this website's LEAD PAGE.

 In addition, obtain some planning tools.
 These do not need to be software but can include templates, flow charts, mock-ups, simulations, and many other project management tools and techniques.
 If unfamiliar, get some training on using these tools.
 It will be worth it!